 Human populations are growing rapidly in many areas of the insular Pacific and this expansion is exerting increased pressure on limited island resources.
 The most valuable land on most Pacific islands is often located along the coastline, particularly when it is associated with a sandy beach.
-Throughout the range of this species green turtle nesting habitat is being destroyed by coastal development and construction, placement of barriers to nesting, beachfront lighting, vehicular and pedestrian traffic, sand extraction, beach erosion, beach pollution, removal of native vegetation, and presence of non-native vegetation.
+Nesting habitat is being destroyed throughout the range of this DPS by coastal development and construction, placement of barriers to nesting, beachfront lighting, vehicular and pedestrian traffic, sand extraction, beach erosion, beach pollution, removal of native vegetation, and presence of non-native vegetation.

 Central West Pacific Ocean green turtles are incidentally captured in artisanal and commercial fisheries throughout the region.
 They are captured in longline fisheries in the Federated States of Micronesia, Palau, Papua New Guinea, and the Solomon Islands.
-They have also been captured in purse-seine fisheries in the Republic of the Marshall Islands, Papua New Guinea, and the Solomon Islands, although all of the green turtles captured by purse seines in the Republic of the Marshall Island between 2010 and 2017 were released alive (WCPFC 2013, 2014, 2015, 2016, 2017c, 2018c).
+They have also been captured in purse-seine fisheries in the Republic of the Marshall Islands, Papua New Guinea, and the Solomon Islands, although all of the green turtles captured by purse seines in the Republic of the Marshall Island between 2010 and 2017 were released alive (WCPFC 2013, 2014, 2015, 2016, 2017, 2018b).

 Many United States fisheries capture green sea turtles in the Pacific.
-However, only the Hawaii SSLL fishery is expected to interact with this species other than the DSLL within the Action Area.
+However, only the Hawaii SSLL fishery is expected to interact with this DPS other than the DSLL within the Action Area.
 The effects from the SSLL fishery will be discussed further in the Environmental Baseline.
-However, the SSLL is expected to capture 5 green sea turtles annually (all species considered (n= 6), including the Central West Pacific) with one of those turtles expected to die (NMFS 2019c).
-Between 2004 and 2018, the SSLL fishery captured 10 green sea turtles and we expect between 0 and 8% of those turtles caught could be from the Central West Pacific (NMFS 2019c).
+However, the SSLL is expected to capture 5 green sea turtles annually (all DPSs considered (n= 6), including the Central West Pacific) with one of those turtles expected to die (NMFS 2019a).
+Between 2004 and 2018, the SSLL fishery captured 10 green sea turtles and we expect between 0 and 8% of those turtles caught could be from the Central West Pacific (NMFS 2019a).
 Therefore, the SSLL fishery may have captured as many as one Central West Pacific green sea turtle since 2004.
 In total, all ten green sea turtles caught in the Hawaii SSLL fishery between 2004 and 2018 were released alive with no gear attached, therefore mortality is not expected to occur from interactions in this fishery.

 Outside of the Action Area, the following United States fisheries affect the Central West Pacific green sea turtle: the ASLL and the United States WCPO purse seine fishery.
-The ASLL fishery interacted with approximately 286 green turtles (with 259 estimated mortalities) between 2006 and 2018 (NMFS 2021a).
-Based on genetic samples from 31 green sea turtles, NMFS estimates that between 0 and 24% may have been Central West Pacific green sea turtles (P. Dutton pers. comm.
+The ASLL fishery interacted with approximately 214 green turtles (with 205 estimated mortalities) between 2010 and 2019 (NMFS 2023a).
+Based on genetic samples from 31 green sea turtles, NMFS estimates that between 0 and 25% may have been Central West Pacific green sea turtles (P. Dutton pers. comm.
 July 5, 2018).
-This means that an estimated 0 to 69 Central West Pacific green sea turtles were captured by the ASLL fishery since 2006.
-Of those, we estimate 0 to 66 mortalities occurred from those interactions.
+This means that an estimated 0 to 53 Central West Pacific green sea turtles were captured by the ASLL fishery since 2010.
+Of those, we estimate 0 to 51 mortalities occurred from those interactions (NMFS 2023).